matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/block-view.md

 ![Block view!](../../../assets/images/block-tx.png "View blocks on zkSync")

-By default, the block explorer home screen displays the 5 most recent blocks on the chain.
-Click on a specific block number for information about that block, or View All Blocks for a more detailed overview of recent blocks.
+The block explorer home screen, by default, displays the 5 most recent blocks in the chain.
+View all blocks for a more complete overview of recent blocks, or click on a specific block number for details on that block.
-The blocks page can also be accessed from the top menu.
+The blocks page is also accessible via the top menu.

 ![Access the block page](../../../assets/images/block-menu.png "Blocks menu")